 As China scholar Mark Elliot notes, there is “a bright line drawn from empire to republic.
 “Thus, an imagined history is put forward to legitimize China’s claim to Asian hegemony, and remarkably, much of this contrived history is increasingly considered as self-evident in western and even Indian discourse.
 Little in history supports the proposition that China was the center of the Asian universe, commanding deference among less civilized states around its periphery.
 China’s contemporary rise is remarkable, but does not entitle the nation to claim a fictitious centrality bestowed upon it by history.

 The One Belt One Road initiative also seeks to promote the notion that China through most of its history was the hub for trade and transportation routes radiating across Central Asia to Europe and across the seas to Southeast Asia, maritime Europe and even the eastern coast of Africa.
 China was among many countries that participated in a network of caravan and shipping routes crisscrossing the ancient landscape before the advent of European imperialism.
 Other great trading nations include the ancient Greeks and Persians and later the Arabs.
 Much of the Silk Road trade was in the hands of the Sogdians who inhabited the oasis towns leading from India in the east and Persia in the west into western China.

 Thus, recasting a complex history to reflect a Chinese centrality that never existed is part of China’s current narrative of power.
-Large sections of Asian and Western opinion already concede to China the role of a predominant power.

 China, as a great trading nation, owes its current prosperity to being part of an interconnected global market with extended value chains.
 This has little to do with its economic history as a mostly self-contained and insular economy.
 External trade contributed little to its prosperity.